A nose witness report of the worst smell in the world

 Figure: the Flemish prime minister smelling ‘The Juice of War’, 2015

-We tend to contemplate and react more intellectually in the dystopian atmosphere of the museum.
-But is this actually possible when it comes to the smell of death?
+We tend to contemplate and react more intellectually in the dystopian atmosphere of a museum.
+But is this at all possible when it comes to the smell of death?
 Even by culturalising, framing and trying to control it, the real thing remains too disgusting, too immediate, too primal as the reactions of these nose witnesses confirm.

 Maybe only gods can visit exhibitions about the smell of death.

 by Caro Verbeek, scent and art historian